wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 version_mgmt:
 ---

+**Questions:**

+1. Does register-passed arguments count as volatile inputs?
+How do programmers issue commands to persist these inputs?
+I suppose the compiler should detect register-passed arguments, and logs them automatically at transaction begin.

 This paper presents Clobber-NVM, a transactional framework for Non-Volatile Memory using recovery-via-resumption.
 The paper noted that previous undo or redo logging-based schemes are inefficient, since they need to persist all memory writes performed on persistent data.
 This essentially doubles the amount of traffic to the NVM device.